awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

-# Getting Started with EFA<a name="efa-start"></a>
+# Getting Started with EFAs<a name="efa-start"></a>

-The following tasks help you to get started with Elastic Fabric Adapter\.
 In this tutorial, you create an EFA\-enabled AMI and an EFA\-enabled security group, and then launch EFA\-enabled instances into a cluster placement group using that AMI and security group\.

 **Topics**
 + [Step 1: Prepare an EFA\-enabled Security Group](#efa-start-security)